Azure/enterprise-azure-policy-as-code/Pipeline/README.md

 This repository contains starter pipeline definitions for Azure DevOps. **The authors are interested in supporting other deployment pipelines.
 If you have developed pipelines for other technologies, such as GitHub, Jenkins, ...**

-## Starter Kit

-Folder `StarterKit` contains pipelines and definitions.
-Copy them as starters to your `Pipelines` and `Definitions` folders.
-This separation will facilitate updates from the GitHub repo to your fork or local clone.
-Your modified file should be in `Definitions` or `Pipeline` folder.
-These folders contain only a README.md file; therefore your pipeline definition files are never overwritten.

-### Azure DevOps Starter Pipelines

-- Single tenant pipelines
-  - Without Role Assignments separated into an additional stage
-    - Regular: `pipeline-simple.yml`
-    - Brownfield (SuppressDeletes): `brownfield-pipeline-simple.yml`
-  - With Role Assignments separated to facilitate a second approval gate
-    - Regular `pipeline-separate-roles.yml`
-    - Brownfield (SuppressDeletes): `brownfield-pipeline-simple.yml`
-- Multi tenant pipelines
-  - Not yet implemented.

-### GitHub Starter Pipelnes

-Not yet implemented.

-## Customizing your Pipeline

-Pipelines can customized to fit your needs:

-- Multiple tenants.
-- Pull Request triggers (omitted due to the excessive time consumption).
-- Simplified flows, such as now approvals needed (not a recommended practice).
-- More sophisticated flows.
-- Different development approach instead of GitHub flow.
-- ...

 <br/>[Back to top](#pipeline)<br/>

 ## Components